ODUTOLA01/FIRST-PROJECT-WORK/README.md

 The primary data source used for this analysis is the KMS_Case_Study.csv and the Order_status.csv file containing detailed information about the orders made  from 2009 to 2012

 ### Tools
-- Ms Excel ( For Data Collection and Cleaning)
+- Ms Excel ( For Data Collection)
    -  [Download Here](https://microsoft.com)
 - SQL server (For Querying and Analyis)
   -  [Download Here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)

  ### Data Cleaning and Preparation

- In the initial phase of the Data cleaning and preparation,we perform the following action;
+ In the initial phase of the Data cleaning and preparation, I perform the following action;
  1. Data loading and Inspection,
  2. Handling missing variables,
- 3. Data cleaning and formating.
+ 3. Data formating.

 ### Exploratory Data Analysis